-- Development of closed-loop scientific experimentation systems that integrate automation with AI-driven hypothesis formation and decision-making in existing laboratory environments; - Accelerated scientific discovery with increased efficiency and reproducibility; - Improved scientific productivity; - Advancement of laboratory automation, including development of best practices, challenges, and opportunities for accelerating R&D; - Prototype functional demonstrators that showcase the integration of automation with AI-driven decision-making, enabling the development of closed-loop scientific experimentation systems.
+- Development of closed-loop scientific experimentation systems that integrate automation with AI-driven, trustworthy hypothesis formation and decision-making in existing laboratory environments; - Accelerated scientific discovery with increased efficiency and reproducibility; - Improved scientific productivity; - Advancement of laboratory automation, including development of best practices, challenges, and opportunities for accelerating R&D; and - Prototype functional demonstrators that showcase the integration of automation with AIdriven decision-making, enabling the development of closed-loop scientific experimentation systems.

 Scope: This topic addresses the automated real-world testing of AI-generated scientific hypotheses, by developing closed-loop scientific experimentation systems that integrate laboratory automation with AI-driven hypothesis-formation and decision-making.
 Funded projects will help scientific labs with an already advanced level of automation and digitalisation to design, develop, and test the intelligence layer that enables scientific instrumentation to semi- or fully autonomously plan, run, and analyse experiments, accelerating discovery in science and enhancing efficiency and reproducibility, without requiring a complete redesign of existing laboratory outfitting.
+Systems could incorporate AI-driven resource optimisation modules, actively minimising energy, reagent, and material consumption during automated experimentation cycles.
+Systems could incorporate appropriate level of security and robustness by design.